-The VISN and Facility Directors agreed with the CBOC and PCC review findings and recommendations and provided acceptable improvement plans.
-(See Appendixes C and D, pages 15-19, for the full text of the Directors' comments.)
-We will follow up on the planned actions until they are completed.
+The Acting VISN and Facility Directors agreed with the CBOC and PCC review findings and recommendations and provided acceptable improvement plans.
+(See Appendixes C and D, pages 15-18, for the full text of the Directors' comments.)
+We consider recommendations 1 and 4 closed.
+We will follow up on the planned actions for the open recommendations until they are completed.

-Alud, Vaight.
+Alud, Daight.
 M.